PaulRitsche/DL_Track_US/DL_Track_US/docs/index.md

 - 👓 **Graphical interface**
   No command-line experience needed.
 Use the GUI to configure settings and monitor progress.

+- 👁‍🗨 **Community effort**
+  Open-source project aimed to increase reproducibility and collaboration.

 ---

 ## Before You Start